LumosX/coinz/README.md

 ### Details
 Once again the professor was motivated by Pokemon Go, and thus wanted a game that integrates a map and geolocation.
-This time around we're walking around and collecting cryptocurrency "coins".
+This time around we're walking around and collecting fictional "cryptocurrency coins".
 Per the specifications, the project utilises Google Firebase and Mapbox for its storage and mapping needs respectively.

-Naturally, I created about two dozen extra features, adding bunches of extra mechanics into the game, as well as a narrative: a hidden war between two shadowy factions, vying for control over a Soviet-era nuclear warhead stolen from the Kyrgyzstani government.
+Naturally, I created about two dozen extra features, adding bunches of extra mechanics into the game, as well as a narrative: a hidden war between two shadowy factions—an elite branch of the MI5 and a terrorist organisation—vying for control over a Soviet-era nuclear warhead stolen from the Kyrgyzstani government.
 I am naturally quite happy with the results of this project.

 The name ("Coinz") was a part of the project specification; the "backronym" was my own invention.